Contact Details and Other Information

 Register of Available Capacity

-The Government, through the Department of Infrastructure, Transport, Cities and Regional Development, continues to have the responsibility for administering and negotiating Australia's air services arrangements.
+The Government, through the Department of Infrastructure, Transport, Regional Development, Communications and the Arts, continues to have the responsibility for administering and negotiating Australia's air services arrangements.
 In this role, the Department is responsible for maintaining a Register of Available Capacity for use by the Commission and applicants.
 This register details the capacity available under each air services arrangement, and is updated to reflect changes in capacity entitlements arising from new negotiations and determinations by the Commission.
 The Department is also responsible for making operational decisions that authorise carriers to fly on each route based on the Commission's determinations.